 In this context it’s little surprise that social workers are leaving for apparently ‘lower paid’ jobs.
 The benefits are there both in reduced stress and in terms of a higher real-term hourly wage.

-You are better off financially and emotionally if you leave a stressful position, where you are working 40 hours of unpaid overtime, for a 9-5 job that pays you for the work you do and doesn’t being the unsurmountable pressure of having the burden of safeguarding vulnerable people placed upon your shoulders.
+You are better off financially and emotionally if you leave a stressful position, where you are working 40 hours of unpaid overtime, for a 9-5 job that pays you for the work you do and doesn’t bring the insurmountable pressure of having the burden of safeguarding vulnerable people placed upon your shoulders.

 Flexi-time was sold to council employees with the positive spin that they would have more freedom to make their working life suit their personal responsibilities.
 Instead, the reality has been borne out that it is a way of enforcing unpaid overtime on workers whose duty of care to vulnerable people means they can’t clock off for the day on their own terms.

-Instead of blaming people for deciding to either walk away from social work for good or making the most of their earning opportunities by leaving their teams for higher paying opportunities in other authorities, our employers need to reflect on the changes they can bring about.
+Instead of blaming people for deciding to either walk away from social work for good or making the most of their earning opportunities by leaving their teams for higher paying opportunities in other authorities or as an agency worker, our employers need to reflect on the changes they can bring about.

 Paying people for the hours they actually work is the bare minimum place they should start.